What is your inspiration?

-I'm a former inner-city chemistry teacher, a singer, a yoga enthusiast, a liberal Presbyterian who grew up Roman Catholic, and a mother through domestic open adoption.
+I'm a former inner-city chemistry teacher, a singer, a 9Round enthusiast, a liberal Presbyterian who grew up Roman Catholic, and a mother through domestic open adoption.
 I am a Lupus patient, and I am the only white person living in my house.
 All of these things inform my work.

-For me, a book really is all abut the characters.
-November started with the idea of a carnival fortune teller who was legitimately psychic and who knew that she would die young.
+November, the main character in my paranormal series, started with the idea of a carnival fortune teller who is legitimately psychic and who knows that she will die young.
 Everything else grew from there.
-I wanted to create a girl who is attracted to the vampire but is smart enough to see the real danger.
+I wanted to create a girl who is attracted to a vampire but is smart enough to see the real danger.
 I also wanted to create someone strong enough to not accept controlling mistreatment, sort of the opposite of a certain other vampire novel protagonist.

 I also love writing dialogue.
 I get a kick out of coming up with a clever turn of phrase.